IEEE-AlAzhar/Official-Website/CONTRIBUTING.md

 ## Required Steps to follow to make your PR accepted and merged

+### General requirements

+1. Take care about `semantics` rules.
+1. Take care about `accessibility` rules.
+1. The names of functions, variables, components and css classes should be descriptive.
+1. No unnecessary comments.
+1. The maximum numbers of arguments is 3, it's preferred to minimize the number of arguments.
+1. No global css classes names.
+1. Match the rules specified in [style-guide.md](style-guide.md) file.

+> If u installed a new package add it in the [README.md](README.md) file in the `dependencies` section and mention it in the description of your pull request.

 Here are some cases you'll encounter while contributing:

 ### Add a new component